cjratcliff/ml-compiled/docs/entropy.rst

 Kullback-Leibler divergence
 ----------------------------------
 A measure of the difference between two probability distributions.
-Also known as the relative entropy.
-In the usual use case one distribution is the true distribution of the data and the other is a model of it.
+Also known as the KL-divergence and the relative entropy.
+In the usual use case one distribution is the true distribution of the data and the other is an approximation of it.

 For discrete distributions it is given as: